Jordyn Bugg

 Jordyn Nishai Bugg (born August 11, 2006) is an American professional soccer player who plays as a center back for Seattle Reign FC of the National Women's Soccer League (NWSL) and the United States national team.
-She signed with the Reign at the age of 17 in 2024.
+She signed with the Reign at age 17 in 2024 and earned NWSL Best XI Second Team honors in 2025.
 She won bronze medals as a youth international at the 2023 Pan American Games and the 2024 FIFA U-20 Women's World Cup.

 Early life

 Bugg was raised in El Cajon, California, the oldest of five siblings.
 Her parents attended Eastern Kentucky University, where her father played college football and her mother played basketball.
 She is a cousin of NFL cornerback Terrion Arnold.

 Bugg attended Christian Junior/Senior High School and played club soccer for San Diego Surf SC, winning the ECNL national championship in 2024.
-She trained with NWSL club San Diego Wave during her junior and senior years of high school, where she learned from center backs Naomi Girma and Abby Dahlkemper and head coach Casey Stoney.
+She trained with NWSL club San Diego Wave during her last two years of high school, developing under center backs Naomi Girma and Abby Dahlkemper and head coach Casey Stoney.
+She initially committed to play college soccer for the Stanford Cardinal in the class of 2025, before reclassifying and changing her commitment to the Florida State Seminoles.
+She was poised to be the top ranked member of Florida State's recruiting class of 2024.